 Kickapoo Caverns

-The cave is currently closed for the bat hibernation season, but you can enjoy a video tour anytime at this link.
+If you didn't get a spot on this year's cave tour, you can enjoy a video tour anytime at this link.

 Kickapoo Cavern’s 83 acres includes mature oak and hickory forest intermixed with oak savanna, native remnant prairie, limestone cliffs and rock outcrops.
 The site was originally a commercial show cave and tourist attraction, though the owner, the late Delores Gaidowski, took great care to protect the wildlife and habitat of the site.
 Delores’ daughter, Carole Porter, was thrilled to be able to work with the Conservancy to honor her mother’s wishes to find a like-minded steward for the future of the site.
 The land was transferred into the Conservancy’s ownership on August 25, 2017.